Electric-Coin-Company/kotlin-bip39/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
-about: Suggest an idea for the Secant wallet.
+about: Suggest an idea for Kotlin BIP-39.
 title: ''
 labels: 'use case'
 assignees: ''